Southern Soul Food Fresh Cranberry Sauce

 - Allow the cranberry mixture to come to a boil.

-- Reduce the heat and boil gently for 10 minutes to allow the cranberries to pop, stirring occasionally.
+- Reduce the heat to medium and boil gently for 10 minutes to allow the cranberries to pop, stirring occasionally.

 - After 10 minutes, remove the pot from the stove and allow the cranberries to cool.